fish-shell/fish-shell/README.rst

 You can also build fish as a self-installing binary.

-This will include all the datafiles like the included functions or web configuration tool in the main ``fish`` binary, and you can unpack them to ~/.local/share/fish/install/ (currently, subject to change) by running ``fish --install`` (or ``fish --install=noconfirm`` to skip the confirmation).
+This will include all the datafiles like the included functions or web configuration tool in the main ``fish`` binary.

-You will have to use ``--install`` once per user and you will have to run it again when you upgrade fish.
-It will tell you to.
+On the first interactive run, and whenever it notices they are out of date, it will extract the datafiles to ~/.local/share/fish/install/ (currently, subject to change).
+You can do this manually by running ``fish --install`` (or ``fish --install=noconfirm`` to skip the confirmation).

 To install fish as self-installable, just use ``cargo``, like::